 to the same person.

+If the Operator assigns, novates, transfers or otherwise deals with any of its rights, title or interests in any Operational Revenue, for the purpose of determining the Operational Revenue in a relevant Quarter and/or Support Year pursuant to this Agreement, the amount which the Operator receives in exchange for that assignment, novation, transfer or dealing will be ignored and the Operator will be deemed to have received that Operational Revenue in the relevant Quarter and Support Year that it would have been received but for that assignment, novation, transfer or dealing.

 Security Interest

-Notwithstanding anything else in clause 29.1, the parties agree that the Operator may grant a Security Interest in respect of its rights and obligations under this Agreement or the Project in favour of a secured lender (or a trustee acting on its behalf) who is providing financial accommodation on secured terms to the Operator (or to any of its Related Bodies Corporate) in connection with the Project.
+Notwithstanding anything else in clause 24.1, the parties agree that the Operator may grant a Security Interest in respect of its rights and obligations under this Agreement or the Project in favour of a secured lender (or a trustee acting on its behalf) who is providing financial accommodation on secured terms to the Operator (or to any of its Related Bodies Corporate) in connection with the Project.

-The parties acknowledge and agree that the provisions of clause 29.1 will apply to any assignment, novation, transfer of or dealing with the Operator’s rights and/or obligations under, title to and interest in this Agreement following the enforcement of a Security Interest granted by the Operator in accordance with clause 29.2(a).
+The parties acknowledge and agree that the provisions of clause 24.1 and any Tripartite Deed signed by the parties (amongst others) will apply to any assignment, novation, transfer of or dealing with the Operator’s rights and/or obligations under, title to and interest in this Agreement following the enforcement of a Security Interest granted by the Operator in accordance with clause 24.2(a).

-Assignment or Novation By Commonwealth
+Assignment or Novation by Commonwealth

-The Commonwealth may assign, novate, transfer or otherwise deal with the Commonwealth’s rights or obligations under, title to or interest in any Project Document and the Operator’s consent is hereby given to that assignment, novation, transfer or dealing where the Commonwealth assigns, novates or transfers to or enters into a dealing with another entity which has been guaranteed by or has the financial support of the Commonwealth including the Clean Energy Financial Corporation and the Australian Renewable Energy Agency.
+The Commonwealth may assign, novate, transfer or otherwise deal with the Commonwealth’s rights or obligations under, title to or interest in any Project Document and the Operator’s consent is hereby given to that assignment, novation, transfer or dealing where:

+the Commonwealth assigns, novates or transfers to or enters into a dealing with a Government Agency (including the Clean Energy Finance Corporation and the Australian Renewable Energy Agency) but only to the extent which that Government Agency has been guaranteed by the Commonwealth; and

+the Commonwealth notifies the Operator no later than 20 Business Days after the relevant assignment, novation, transfer or dealing and that notice identifies that assignee, novatee, transferee or Government Agency and the terms and conditions of that assignment, novation, transfer or dealing.

 The Commonwealth must not otherwise assign, novate, transfer or otherwise deal with the Commonwealth’s rights or obligations under, title to or interest in any Project Document without the Operator’s prior written consent (such consent not to be unreasonably withheld or delayed).

 Non-compliance